Graduate School Interviews

 Formats will vary: one-on-one, panel, telephone or multiple interviews with any combination of formats can be expected.
 Some interviews may be full weekend events with faculty, current students, and other applicants.
 Remember to follow up with a thank you note.

-Make an appointment to meet with your career counselor to discuss interview content, then practice with Big Interview or with one of our Graduate Assistants.
+Make an appointment to meet with your career coach to discuss interview content, then practice with Big Interview or with one of our Graduate Assistants.